-Seneca Academy has been authorized by the International Baccalaureate Organization as a World School offering the Primary Years Program.
-Through the IB/PYP, we help students develop the intellectual, personal, emotional and social skills to live, learn and work in a rapidly globalizing world.
+Seneca Academy has been authorized by the International Baccalaureate Organization as a World School offering the Primary Years Program (IB PYP).
+Through the IB PYP, we help students develop the intellectual, personal, emotional and social skills to live, learn and work in a rapidly globalizing world.
 Since 1998 our elementary program has provided an academically challenging, developmentally appropriate program for young students.
-In addition to authorization by the International Baccalaureate, Seneca Academy is approved by the Maryland State Department of Education and accredited by the Association of Independent Maryland Schools.
+In addition to authorization by the International Baccalaureate, Seneca Academy is approved by the Maryland State Department of Education and accredited by the Association of Independent Maryland and DC Schools (AIMS).

 The elementary curriculum at Seneca Academy is designed to teach students to think deeply, communicate effectively, and interact positively.
-To achieve these goals, Seneca uses an inquiry-based approach to engage students in every subject.
+To achieve these goals, we use an inquiry-based approach that engages students in every subject.
 Through inquiry, Seneca Academy students develop more than just foundational knowledge in reading, writing, math, science, social studies, Spanish, art, physical education, and music.
-They also develop skills and abilities that allow them to solve problems, think critically, make connections, plan, and organize time and materials.
+They also develop skills and abilities that allow them to solve problems, think critically, make connections, plan, and organize their time and materials.

 We believe that the goal of education is to enable students to apply what they have learned to real-life situations.
 Students in the elementary program at Seneca Academy demonstrate their knowledge in a variety of ways.
-They may give a speech, make a drawing, take a written test, participate in questioning and conversation, write a report, prepare a speech, or create a model to provide evidence of their understanding.
-Our assessment strategies emphasize higher level thinking skills that encourage students to analyze, synthesize, and evaluate the information and concepts that they learn.
+They may give a speech, make a drawing, take a written test, participate in questioning and conversation, write a report, or create a model to provide evidence of their understanding.
+Our assessment strategies emphasize higher-level thinking skills that encourage students to analyze, synthesize, and evaluate the information and concepts that they learn.
 Furthermore, community service, as well as other opportunities for students to act in ways that demonstrate their knowledge while supporting others, are encouraged and integrated into the curriculum at all grade levels.

 Seneca Academy offers many extracurricular activities to round out our students’ education.
 Our clubs change seasonally in order to expand the variety of experiences we offer.
-Throughout the year students may participate in activities such as: band, studio art, chorus, sculpting, drama, soccer, landscape & nature, filmmaking, yoga, cooking, and violin.
+Throughout the year students may participate in activities such as band, studio art, chorus, sculpting, drama, soccer, landscape & nature, filmmaking, yoga, cooking, and others.